BIGJRA/BIGJRA.github.io/reborn.md

 Back in Opal Ward, specifically if you randomly got Clamperl earlier in Onyx Ward, a person near the water at the bottom will give you a *Deep Sea Tooth* or a *Deep Sea Scale*, randomly determined.

+There is also a new trainer on the Opal Bridge:

+**Youngster Bart.
+Field: No Field**
+- Kakuna, Lv.
+19, Serious Nature, IVs: 10
+- Trumbeak, Lv.
+20, Serious Nature, IVs: 10

 Finally, head to the apartment in the top left corner of Peridot Ward.
 Now that we have two badges we can finally take home **Snubbull** or **Stufful**, randomly determined.

 ## Jasper Ward & Malchous Forest Park